Empire (2002 film)

-Empire is a 2002 American gangster film starring John Leguizamo and Peter Sarsgaard.
+Empire is a 2002 American gangster film written and directed by Franc.
+Reyes.
+It stars John Leguizamo, Peter Sarsgaard, Denise Richards, Sônia Braga, Isabella Rossellini, Fat Joe, and Treach.
+The film premiered at the 2002 Sundance Film Festival and was given a theatrical release on December 6, 2002.

 Plot

-Victor "Vic" Rosa (Leguizamo) is a drug dealer in New York City who sells a specific brand of heroin called "Empire".
-His territory is located in the South Bronx, where he and his other rivals, Hector ("Exorcist"), Tito ("Severe"), and Negro ("Dancing Queen") all maintain an uneasy truce because they all purchase their drugs from the same supplier, drug lord Joanna "La Colombiana" Menendez (Isabella Rossellini).
+Victor "Vic" Rosa is a drug dealer in New York City who sells a specific brand of heroin called "Empire".
+His territory is located in the South Bronx, where he and his other rivals, Hector ("Exorcist"), Tito ("Severe"), and Negro ("Dancing Queen") all maintain an uneasy truce because they all purchase their drugs from the same supplier, drug lord Joanna "La Colombiana" Menendez.

-Victor's girlfriend Carmen (Delilah Cotto) invites him to a chic white collar party being thrown by her friend Trish (Denise Richards) and her boyfriend Jack Wimmer (Sarsgaard), an investment banker.
-He then asks for and is given permission by La Colombiana's younger brother Rafael to assassinate local kingpin Tito (Fat Joe).
+Victor's girlfriend Carmen invites him to a chic white-collar party being thrown by her friend Trish and her boyfriend Jack Wimmer, an investment banker.
+He then asks for and is given permission by La Colombiana's younger brother Rafael to assassinate local kingpin Tito.
 A shootout occurs, which results in Tito and his young son being killed.
 With a baby on the way, Vic decides to go straight, and begins to invest money with Jack, receiving significant returns.
 His friendship with Jack affords Vic a whole new lifestyle, and creates a rift between him and Carmen.

 Jack offers Vic an investment opportunity for over 300% return, but there's a catch: the minimum buy-in is $4.5 million, $1.5 million more than Vic has.
-He approaches La Colombiana with an offer, in which she agrees to lend Vic the money he needs, if he gives her a 500% return and stops a feud between his best friend Jimmy (Vincent Laresca) and rival dealer Hector.
+He approaches La Colombiana with an offer, in which she agrees to lend Vic the money he needs, if he gives her a 500% return and stops a feud between his best friend Jimmy and rival dealer Hector.